Financial Aid Process for Graduate Students

 Drexel participates in programs that provide funding to veterans, their spouses, and dependents.
 Learn more about Veteran benefits.

-Information during the entire financial aid process, including the status of your financial aid applications and a detailed list of any aid you may be offered, will be available on Discover Drexel, in the Financial Aid tab, after you are admitted to Drexel.
+Information during the entire financial aid process, including the status of your financial aid applications and a detailed list of any aid you may be offered, will be available on Discover Drexel, in the Financial Aid tab.
 Discover Drexel will also provide you with information about additional financing options you may be able to utilize to cover any costs not covered by financial aid, such as payment plans and private education loans.
 Once you submit your admission application to Drexel, you will be provided with login credentials for Discover Drexel.
 Admitted students also receive information about the financial aid that is being offered to them at the time of admission.

 You may notice a list of outstanding financial aid requirements in the Financial Aid tab of Discover Drexel.
 You should only begin completing these requirements after you have confirmed your enrollment with Drexel, unless Drexel Central advises you to complete one or more sooner.

 Next Steps for Confirmed Students

 Your next step is to review the additional financing options available to graduate students.
 Once you have been registered for your first term by your advisor, you should familiarize yourself with Drexel's billing policies to be prepared for your first eBill.